How the 1% are preparing for the apocalypse

 A number of companies around the world are meeting a growing demand for structures that protect from any risk, whether it's a global pandemic, an asteroid, or World War III -- while also delivering luxurious amenities.

-"Your father or grandfather's bunker was not very comfortable," says Robert Vicino, a real estate entrepreneur and CEO of Vivos, a company he founded that builds and manages high-end shelters around the world.
+, a company he founded that builds and manages high-end shelters around the world.

 "They were gray.
 They were metal, like a ship or something military.
 And the truth is mankind cannot survive long-term in such a Spartan, bleak environment."